Knoxspark Forever/After Regeneration

 If you are going towards Sligo on the N4 Dual Carriageway, after the Collooney roundabout and after the road bends and cuts through a small tree-lined mound, get ready to pull in at a lay-by.
 You might, as I did the first time, have to squeeze pass a speed detection van that is sometimes parked here, then you just have to climb over a gate to get into a field.
 I had originally planned to come here to quickly investigate what I took to be the remains of a stone circle, that if you are very eagle eyed you can spot from the road.
 Instead I got a big surprise when I found an orientation stone that quickly identified that what looked to me like a field of sheep and rushes was actually a park designed by artists for a project 17 years ago called Regeneration.

 I have been living in the north-west of Ireland since 2005 and have been driving this road regularly and had heard nothing about this project until now.
 However, thanks to the orientation stone I searched the Internet later that day and discovered more about it.
-On this first visit I only had time to find just one of the two stone benches and also didn’t realise I could cross under the road bridge to the other half of the site, where the other bench and orientation stone are placed, along with an eight tonne ‘Pillow Stone’ and more native tree planting.However, I could quickly see that (if it is still officially open to the public) there are issues surrounding accessibility, maintenance and promotion of what appears to be a very under used but potentially valuable public amenity, especially to the people of nearby Ballisodare and Collooney.
+On this first visit I only had time to find just one of the two stone benches and also didn’t realise I could cross under the road bridge to the other half of the site, where the other bench and orientation stone are placed, along with an eight tonne ‘Pillow Stone’ and more native tree planting.However, I could quickly see that there are issues surrounding accessibility, maintenance and promotion of what appears to be a very under used but potentially valuable public amenity, especially to the people of nearby Ballisodare and Collooney.
 There is now a flock of sheep being kept here, which perhaps indicates that ownership of the land has changed, but if this is the case there is no sign to show that the land is now private (a right of way could have been established).
+I have since found out that the land still belongs to Sligo Co.
+Co. and the land is rented to a sheep farmer but it is still open for the public to walk here.
 While the sheep are doing a useful job at keeping the grass low, obviously it would no longer be suitable for people walking dogs and only the able bodied can climb over the gates to gain access.
 One of the three stones from the ‘Pillow Stone’ is missing and the benches need to be weeded, rushes cut regularly etc at the very least.
 While there is a standard picnic/rest area sign just before you get to each of the lay-bys (which in my opinion are placed far too late to safely pull in unless you are already aware of them) there is nothing to announce Knoxspark and indicate it as a place for walking.
 The east-side of the park is marred by two over-head electric cables and numerous utility poles (which I have since learned were always there, on this very contested site).
 I love what the artists did here, all of the stonework is beautiful, the sensitivity they have shown to the landscape and their collective vision to see the project through in collaboration with the local community and wildlife and archaeological experts is still very evident and appears to have been very thorough (link to background of project below).
 I made contact with one of the artists, Pauline O’Connell, to try and find out more about the park’s current situation and it appears there was a 10 year management contract with Sligo Co.
 Co., which appears to have come to an end at some unknown time.
 As the project was originally funded through the Department of the Environment and Local Government, the National Roads Authority Per Cent for Art Scheme and the European Cohesion fund, we all own it and have every right to use it and have a say in its future.
 I’ve come to really like the park and don’t think it deserves to be left as it is and hope that by bringing some attention to it again this might be a small start towards its second and hopefully final regeneration or be just another naive (place in which to) dream.I would recommend going to the Sligo Arts Office webpage and reading the original catalogue for the wider project, Placing Art, that Regeneration was a part of (pages 49-60).
 This archived news story contains what looks to be a press release about the launch.
 I had originally actually spied not the remains of a stone circle but a promontory fort from the road, as this site is also very rich in archaeology according to this excavation report.
 Also, Eamon P. Kelly, Keeper of Irish Antiquities at the National Museum of Ireland has stated that, “I would say that Knoxspark is not just a monument of national importance but of considerable international importance,” due to his theory that it was at one time a Viking stronghold.
 Here is a section by Dr. Gavin Murphy from Placing Art that explains some of what Regeneration set out to achieve…

 ‘The project aims to regenerate a site in the town-land of Knoxspark.
 The site is a large expanse of land divided by the N4 dual carriageway.
 The idea of three artists, from diverse backgrounds, to collaborate on a venture of this kind is perhaps unique in Ireland.
 It is unique in that it not only sets a precedent with its collaborative element, which extends from the three artists to the teams of workers, experts and local participants involved, but that the nature of the intervention questions what we normally hold to be art.